Peter Blake

 Can J Kidney Health Dis · 2023

-Researchers tracked the implementation of infection control measures across nearly 100 hemodialysis centres in Ontario, Canada, during the first wave of the COVID-19 pandemic.
-Most facilities quickly adopted safety protocols, such as symptom screening, physical distancing, and universal masking for staff and patients, within the first two months of the health emergency.
-These proactive measures and the sharing of best practices through provincial networks likely helped limit virus outbreaks among patients who were unable to isolate due to their need for regular life-sustaining treatment.
+This study tracked the implementation of infection control practices across all 27 renal programs in Ontario, Canada, during the first wave of the COVID-19 pandemic.
+Researchers found that most programs rapidly adopted measures such as symptom screening, physical distancing, and universal masking for staff and patients within the first two months of the pandemic.
+These proactive and increasingly standardized practices, shared through provincial teleconferences, likely helped minimize virus transmission and limit outbreaks in in-centre hemodialysis units.

 2022